tb-pm/idp-software.com/docs/vendors/AlgoDocs/index.md

 ## Key Features

 - **Document Automation**: Streamlined preprocessing and data extraction that eliminates manual data processing and saves time and expense
-- **Pattern-Based Extraction**: AlgoDocs requires no preset templates and features trainable models for maximum customizability.
+- **Pattern-Based Extraction**: AlgoDocs requires no preset templates and features trainable models for customizability.
 - **Scalability**: ICR technology can process large volumes of data efficiently as needed without the need for extra labor
 - **Seamless Integration**: Software readily integrates with ERP, CRM, HR, and other systems
 - **Security**: AlgoDocs is designed with security in mind and complies with security regulations with encrypted records and state-of-the-art features.